workeffortwaste/gsap-video-export/README.md

 `gsap-video-export` is a simple tool for exporting your [GreenSock (GSAP)](https://www.greensock.com) animations to video.
 Create video animations with the framework you know and love and use them in your video projects or share them on social media with ease.

+What makes `gsap-video-export` different from other solutions is rather than simply recording an animation as it plays, it instead steps through exporting frame by frame to ensure the result is seamless.

 > **Support this project** <br/> Help support the work that goes into creating and maintaining my projects and buy me a coffee via [Ko-fi](https://ko-fi.com/defaced) or sponsor me on [GitHub Sponsors](https://github.com/sponsors/workeffortwaste/).

 ## Getting Started